zhillan-arf/Tubes-OOP25-Pokemon/README.md

 ---

 This tubes uses gradle as the build tools.
-Set the terminal on the directory containing this README file, then run these commands:
+Set the terminal on the directory containing this README file, then run this command:

 On windows:
 ```cmd